ARCLeeds/arcleeds.github.io/blog/_posts/2023-04-25-nutrientprofiler-r-pkg.md

 book](https://r-pkgs.org/) developed by Hadley Wickham and Jennifer Bryan that is available free online and provides a really handy guide for how to go about developing an R package.
-This naturally led me to the [devtools package](https://devtools.r-lib.org/), which is an R package designed to assist you build an R package.
+This naturally led me to the [devtools package](https://devtools.r-lib.org/), which is an R package designed to help you build an R package.

 A further tangent on my setup is that I also looked at using a